Non-Hermitian curved space via inverted wave equation: Examples

 as if emitted from the virtual source $(-b, 0)$.

-By substituting \eqref{eq13} into \eqref{eq:nS} and \eqref{eq:Sx}, the real and the imaginary parts of the index profile are shown respectively in Figs. \ref{figs_fig3}(a) and (b).
-As the plane wave walks through the designed medium, the electric field converts its phase from planar to cylindrical smoothly with unity amplitude, as shown in Figs.~\ref{figs_fig3}(c) and(d)~\footnote{Note that the calculated fields in Fig.~\ref{figs_fig3}(b) reveal slight discrepancy under (near $x=-3$) and over (near $x=1$) prediction, which we attribute to imperfect absorption of boundary-reflected waves by Perfectly Matched Layer (PML).
+By substituting \eqref{eq13} into \eqref{eq:nS} and \eqref{eq:Sx}, the real and the imaginary parts of the index profile are shown respectively in Figs. \ref{figs_fig3}(a) and (b), which is truncated by PML applied and would extends further along $y$-direction otherwise.
+As the plane wave walks through the designed medium, the electric field converts its phase from planar to cylindrical smoothly with unity amplitude, as shown in Figs.~\ref{figs_fig3}(c) and(d)~\footnote{Note that the calculated fields in Fig.~\ref{figs_fig3}(b) reveal slight discrepancy under (near $x=-3$) and over (near $x=1$) prediction, which we attribute to imperfect absorption of boundary-reflected waves by PML truncating the index profile which would extends further otherwise.
 As a convection, the PML is applied at the boundaries of the computational domain to effectively absorb outgoing waves and eliminate spurious reflections, thereby providing accurate numerics for wave propagation in the designed medium. }.
 We note that a passive medium~\cite{Vial2016class, Y2017Direct} cannot achieve similar waves which results in mismatched amplitude [see Sec.
 1 and Fig. S1, Supplement 1].
 This examples highlights the synergy power by distributed source and sink (imaginary permittivity) in Figs.~\ref{figs_fig3}(b) and (e).
 The NH curved surface in Fig.~\ref{figs_fig3}(e) hides a distinct feature for real ($\Re[n(x, y)]$, red line) and imaginary ($\Im[n(x, y)]$, blue line) parts of indices in Fig.~\ref{figs_fig3}(f): they are non-orthogonal and henceforth non-conformal to each other~\cite{Kresic2022Transforming}.
 Furthermore, the imaginary part of the refractive index exhibits a gain region near the source point [cf. Figs.~\ref{figs_fig3}(b) and (e)], in order to induce the cylindrical wave front from there.
 And later the loss region near $0<x<5$ works to damp down the wave field \emph{just} to maintain the unity amplitude predefined.